-Financial Statement Preparation Significant Deficiency in Internal Control
+2023-001 Financial Statement Preparation Significant Deficiency in Internal Control within Financial Reporting

-Criteria

-Management should have an internal control system in place designed to provide for the presentation of the financial statements being audited.
-This also includes the ability to prepare the footnote disclosure required by the Governmental Accounting Standards Board (GASB).
+Criteria: Management should have an internal control system in place designed to provide for the presentation of the financial statements being audited.
+This also includes the ability to prepare the footnote disclosures required by the Governmental Accounting Standards Board (GASB).

-Condition:

-The Association does not have an internal control system designed to provide for the preparation of the financial statements and related financial statement disclosures being audited.
-In conjunction with the completion of our audit, we were requested to draft the financial statements, accompanying notes to those financial statements, and the schedule of expenditures of federal awards.
-Although this circumstance is not unusual for an organization of your size, the preparation of financial statements as a part of the audit engagement may result in financial statements and related information included in financial statement disclosures not being available for management purposes as timely as it would be if prepared by Association personnel.
-It is the responsibility of management and those charged with governance to determine whether to accept the risk associated with this condition because of cost or other considerations.
+Condition: The Association does not have an internal control system designed to provide for the preparation of the financial statements and related financial statement disclosures being audited.
+In conjunction with the completion of our audit, we were required to draft the financial statements, the accompanying notes to those financial statements, and the Schedule of Expenditures of Federal Awards.
+Although this circumstance is not unusual for an organization of your size, the preparation of the financial statements as a part of the audit engagement may result in financial statements and related information included in financial statement disclosures not being available for management purposes as timely as if the financial statements were prepared by management of the Association.
+It is the responsibility of management and those charged with governance to determine whether to accept the risk associated with this condition because of costs or other considerations.